bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 There you will find the information on the selected virtual machine:

 1. VM name.
 2. Color-picker |color picker| - Allows marking a virtual machine by a color to distinguish it in the list.
+The range of available colors for VMs is specified in the `configuration giude <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#vm-colors>`_.
 3. Actions on the VM.
 See the :ref:`VM_Actions` section below.

 You will see four tabs in the sidebar.
 Let's describe what information on the virtual machine is presented in each tab.